aws-amplify/docs/cli-toolchain/connectionWithKeyExamples.md

 ```

 **3. Find an Employee’s phone number:**
-Either of the previous queries would work to find an employee’s phone number as long as one has their ID or name.
+Either one of the previous queries would work to find an employee’s phone number as long as one has their ID or name.

 **4. Find a customer’s phone number:**
 A similar query to those given above but on the Customer model would give you a customer’s phone number.

 **5. Get orders for a given customer within a given date range:**
 There is a one-to-many relation that lets all the orders of a customer be queried.

 ```
 type Customer